 – You’re welcome to bring your own food and beverages.
 I saw parents coming in with boxes of pizza from Costco to celebrate a birthday.

-– If you’re wondering, the playground isn’t available for reserving for private functions.
-However, there are some picnic tables located near the entrance, one semi-circle stone bench by the water pumps, and seating at the rock garden.
-There are no tables at the latter two.
+– If you’re wondering, the playground isn’t available for private functions.
+But there are a few picnic tables located near the entrance and some seating throughout.

-– Men’s and women’s restrooms are housed inside the reclaimed shipping container located near the entrance.
-I didn’t notice any baby changing tables in the women’s restroom though.
+– Restrooms can be found inside the reclaimed shipping container near the entrance.
+I didn’t notice any baby changing tables though.
 There’s also public restrooms at the community center and the library.

-– Bring spare clothes and shoes for the kids because they’re sure to get sandy, dirty, wet, and muddy.
+– Bring spare clothes and shoes for the kids because they’re sure to get dirty and wet.

 – There are two parking lots, as well as street parking available (all free).
 From University Drive, turn onto Beech Tree Lane and make a left into the first lot.
 Alternatively, from University Drive, turn onto Goldenglow Street, make a right onto Sandburg Way, and then a right onto Lexicon as if you’re headed to the University Park Library.